Yelabuzhsky District: Investment Potential

 The Yelabuzhsky district is one of the ten largest and most promising industrial regions of Tatarstan, placing 8th in the ranking of socio-economic development for the first half of 2020.
 According to the Federal State Statistics Service for the Republic of Tatarstan, investment in the fixed assets of the region amounted to about 15 billion rubles in 2019, or 4.2% of total investment in the Republic of Tatarstan.
 From January to July 2020, the district attracted about 5.6 billion in investment in fixed assets, excluding budgetary funds.
 Most of these funds were channeled to the procurement of machinery and equipment, buildings and intellectual property.
-During the same period, more than 32 thousand square meters of housing were commissioned in the urban districts of the region, which is 12 thousand more than the in the previous year.
+During the same period, more than 32 thousand square meters of housing were commissioned in the urban districts of the region, which is 12 thousand more than in the previous year.

 A significant contribution to the regional economy is made by the SEZ “Alabuga” — the largest and most successful special economic zone of industrial and production type in Russia.
 This special economic zone with a footprint of almost four thousand hectares was opened in 2005 to develop the regional economy and attract investment.
 Three industrial parks, an office center, and a university along with necessary engineering and operational infrastructure operate on the territory of "Alabuga".
 As of 2020, 65 resident companies are partnered with “Alabuga”, including HAYAT, Rockwool, Armstrong World Industries, Transneft, Ford and others.
 In 2019, the total volume of investment by residents of the zone amounted to more than 200 billion rubles.
 Among the favourable conditions created within the zone are tax and customs privileges, low rental prices, and the proximity of the M7 federal highway.
 In the coming years, SEZ management plans to attract twice as many residents and create favorable conditions for small and medium-sized businesses.